 English language requirements:

 The applicants must have an excellent command of English and they must present an official language test report.
-The acceptable tests are TOEFL and IELTS.
-No other English proficiency tests are accepted.
+The test results must be included in the application.

 All applications are academically evaluated by the consortium's partner universities.
 The candidates who meet the above requirements are ranked based on the their academic achievements.
 Admission is based on a joint decision by the admission board of the consortium.